keybase/client/shared/README.md

 Alternatively, you could choose "Profile" instead of "Run", which does a prod build and thus doesn't need any bundler changes.

 As for notifications, they don't work in the simulator at all.
-To get it working with a build on a phone, look in `local-debug.native.js` and move `config.isDevApplePushToken = true` to outside its enclosing `if` statement, and do "Profile".
-(It's supposed to work without changes if you do "Run", but currently doesn't seem to.)
+If you choose "Run" and build on a phone, they _should_ just work.
+If you want to do a "Profile" build, look in `local-debug.native.js` and move `config.isDevApplePushToken = true` to outside its enclosing `if` statement.

 ### Android